Why Fitness Gaming Technology?

 Fitness gaming can be particularly beneficial to overweight children and those who do not usually participate in any kind of physical activity.
 For one thing, it provides them with a quality exercise tool and a healthy alternative to the regular kind of video games, which are often blamed for the part they play in childhood obesity.
 For another, the addictive nature of video games is precisely what makes fitness gaming intrinsically motivating.
 Another reason why fitness gaming is particularly well suited to overweight children is that they burn more calories during the exercise than normal weight children.

 Fitness gaming can also have a beneficial effect on people suffering from type 2 diabetes who often lose interest in various forms of exercise even though treatment requires regular physical activity.
-While it is not as vigorous an activity as, for instance, running on a treadmill, products like (SisyFox, Twall Interactive, StepManiaX, Nexersys, Immersive Wall Fitness, and Lu Gym) are a lot more engaging and not as demanding on the body when played at lower levels, which encourages people to stick with it and yields better results in the long term.
+While it is not as vigorous an activity as, for instance, running on a treadmill, products like (Twall Interactive, StepManiaX, Nexersys, Immersive Wall Fitness, MultiBall, and Interactive Playground Gym) are a lot more engaging and not as demanding on the body when played at lower levels, which encourages people to stick with it and yields better results in the long term.

 Axtion Fitness Games delivers a level of activity similar to the cardiovascular exercise achieved by joggers and runners.
 Sometimes it even surpasses it, as players get more carried away by the exercise than they would while running.